learn-co-students/collaborating-with-git-crash-course/README.md

+## My partner(s) and I are about to start a new project.. what do we do?
+One of you should create the repository.
+The owner of the repo should click the "Settings" tab (small gear icon) at the top of the page on github.com, then click "Collaborators and Teams", then _add the other team member as a collaborator on the repo_.
+This will give the collaborator _write_ access, that means they can push directly to the repository.

+The partner should _clone_ this repository, _not fork it_.
+When you fork something it is like maintaining an entirely separate copy.
+Your team should have one repository (a single source of truth) that all members are collaborating on using git.

+Once the project is done, if the team member who did not create the repo would like to have a version of it on their own github page (ie github.com/my-github-username/name-of-project) that would be a good time to fork it.
+All team members should have a robust commit history on the project so it should be clear that everyone contributed.
+(See below)

 ## So, I wrote some code, I tested it, and I'm ready to push my changes.
 Now what?

 ## Step 1: Commit